tylerjaquish3/ffb/README.md

     - most seahawks drafted
     - best free agent pickup (current) cannot be right. it says Dobbs (169) but Puka had way more
     - most QB/RB/WR/etc points current season
-- start streaks on dashboard... maybe they started 4-0 3 times? put all years

 - Newsletter page
     - Bring in schedule so it knows next week's matchup
     - fix top performers & stats by week to be based on last week only